 You are to ensure that you are following the Online-Only Auction closely as you may be outbid in the last minutes of the Online-Only Auction (see Dynamic Bidding below).

 Phillips is not responsible in any event should you not receive any of the notifications described above.

 Instead of placing multiple, incremental bids, you can choose to place a “maximum bid” on any lot in the Online-Only Auction.

 Placing a maximum bid does not mean you will end up paying the full amount of your maximum bid.
 The system will recognize your maximum bid and will place consecutive, incremental bids on your behalf up to but not exceeding the amount of your “maximum bid” in response to other bids placed.

 Maximum bids must be at a recognized bidding increment in order to be processed.

-If your maximum bid has been outbid by other bidders, you will receive an outbid notification and will have the option to submit a new maximum bid.
+If your maximum bid has been outbid by other bidders, you should receive an outbid notification as set out above in “Outbid Notifications”.
+In order to potentially be the successful bidder on the lot you will need to submit a new maximum bid.

 Bidding generally opens below the low estimate and advances in increments of up to ten percent (10%), subject to Phillips’ discretion, as follows:

 $50 to $1,000 by $50s $1,000 to $2,000 by $100s $2,000 to $3,000 by $200s $3,000 to $5,000 by $200s, $500s, $800s $5,000 to $10,000 by $500s $10,000 to $20,000 by $1,000s $20,000 to $30,000 by $2,000s $30,000 to $50,000 by $2,000s, 5,000, 8,000 $50,000 to $100,000 by $5,000s $100,000 to $200,000 by $10,000s above $200,000 at the auctioneer's discretion